The basic unit of currency is the New Israel Shekel (NIS).

 Keeping Flush -- Don't wait until you're down to your last shekel if you're using ATMs to keep yourself funded.
 International ATM connections sometimes go down, and Israeli banks have a way of having sudden 1-day wildcat strikes.
 Remember that ATMs will not be restocked during Shabbat, and there's usually a run on ATMs on Friday, so stock up before the Israeli weekend or holidays.

 Small Change -- When you change money, ask for some small bills or loose change.
 Petty cash will come in handy for tipping and public transportation and taxis (Israeli taxi drivers never seem to have change when a foreigner tries to pay).
 Consider keeping the change separate from your larger bills so that it's readily accessible and you'll be less of a target for theft.

-Credit cards are another safe way to carry money.
+Credit cards are a relatively safe way to carry money.
 They also provide a convenient record of all your expenses, and they generally offer relatively good exchange rates.
 You can withdraw cash advances using your credit cards at banks or ATMs, provided you know your PIN.
 Keep in mind that you'll pay interest from the moment of your withdrawal, even if you pay your monthly bills on time.
-Also, note that many banks now assess a 1% to 3% "transaction fee" on all charges you incur abroad (whether you're using the local currency or your native currency).
+Also, note that many banks assess a "transaction fee" on all charges you incur abroad (whether you're using the local currency or your native currency).